abulka/vscode-snippets-explorer/docs/finding_snippets.md

 # Doco on snippet locations

-There are four snippet locations
+There are several snippet locations
 - Project Snippets
 - User Snippets
 - Extension Snippets